What?! This blog is supposed to be about a crazy family of 6 living in a remodeled RV. Homebuying??

 - Be free to travel if the opportunity presents itself.

 Goals can change.
 And they do.
-Who knows, in a year (hopefully less) when we are debt free, we may decide we are going to plant ourselves in Florida but we’re not quite ready to commit to that.
+Who knows, in a year (hopefully less) when we are debt-free, we may decide we are going to plant ourselves in Florida but we’re not quite ready to commit to that.

-So after coming to terms with plan for a few days, I was on a bike ride and overwhelmed by the realization that I’d actually reached contentment with being stationary in the camper.
+So after coming to terms with a plan for a few days, I was on a bike ride and overwhelmed by the realization that I’d actually reached contentment with being stationary in the camper.
 I am!